How Loan Consultants Prepare Professional CMA Reports

 Step 1: Data Collection and Verification

-- Audited Financial Statements: Obtain the last 2-3 years of audited balance sheets, profit and loss statements, and cash flow statements.
+- Audited Financial Statements: Obtain the last 2-3 years of audited balance sheets, profit and loss statements.
+Also, cash flow statements.

 - Provisional Financial Statements: Collect the latest provisional (unaudited) financial statements for the current year.